mbush92/google-docs-to-pdf/README.md

-# Google Apps Script To PDF Files
+# Keep Google Apps up to date as PDF's

 This is a simple Google App Script to convert all Google Docs or Google Sheets documents in a folder to PDF.
 This version of the code will keep the PDF's up to date with the parent Google Doc.
 Run this on a trigger and you can ensure that PDF's stay up to date at all times with the source code